History of Mark Kelly in Timeline

 January 2013: Started Americans for Responsible Solutions

-In January 2013, Mark Kelly and Gabby Giffords started Americans for Responsible Solutions (ARS), a nonprofit political action committee promoting solutions to gun violence.
+In January 2013, weeks after the Sandy Hook Elementary School shooting, Mark Kelly and Gabby Giffords started a nonprofit political action committee, Americans for Responsible Solutions (ARS), to promote solutions to gun violence.

 March 31, 2013: Called for Universal Background Checks

-Beginning in 2013, Mark Kelly served as Director of Flight Crew Operations at World View Enterprises, a high-altitude balloon near-space exploration company.
-Kelly was also a co-founder and strategic advisor for the company.
+Beginning in 2013, Mark Kelly served as Director of Flight Crew Operations for World View Enterprises.

 2013: Founded Americans for Responsible Solutions

-In 2013, Mark Kelly and Gabby Giffords founded Americans for Responsible Solutions, a political action committee campaigning for gun control.
+In 2013, Kelly and Giffords founded Americans for Responsible Solutions, a political action committee that campaigned for gun control measures.

 Enough: Our Fight to Keep America Safe from Gun Violence